dietmarkuehl/P3552-task/lazy.md

     used when a child operation queries `get_scheduler` from the receiver's environment.
 Also, in non-asynchronous code it is quite common to pass some form of context implicitly using thread local storage.
-In an asynchronous world the such contexts could be forwarded using the environment.
+In an asynchronous world such contexts could be forwarded using the environment.
 7. The coroutine should be able to indicate that it was cancelled, i.e., to get `set_stopped()` called on the task's receiver.